 You can apply for a free RFID card or keyring fobs on their website here.
 Then you can either setup and manage your account via their phone app or via the website.
 There's no subscription fee as this is pay as you go charging,

 PlugShare is an alternative app to ZapMap and used for locating public chargers.
 The difference is that it has worldwide coverage, so great if you're driving across the continent.
 Many UK residents offer their home charger for public use and traditionally put them on PlugShare, although ZapMap now offer this facility too now.

-There are still sixteen of the free Ecotricity 22kW charging posts (called "medium chargers") around the country.
+There are still sixteen of the free Ecotricity 22kW AC charging posts (called "medium chargers") around the country.
 The location of these are detailed here.
 To use these chargers, you need a Ecotricity RFID card, as these charging posts do not use the phone app.
 The card is free, so it might be handy to get one if you're likely to travel in the location of these chargers.
-Note that the free charger at Oxford M40 services is broken and is unlikely to be fixed as they are installing new rapid chargers at this location which include a 22kWh AC port (not free and activated by the app).
+Note that the 22kW free charger at Oxford M40 services has been broken since 2018 and is obviously not going to get fixed.
+There is now a 22kWh AC port on the new rapid charger at this site.